What is Interprofessional Practice?

 According to survey results, lack of time is the top barrier to IPP that audiologists and SLPs encounter.
 It’s true that IPP does require team meetings and ongoing communication.
 However, operating in silos results in gaps in patient care—including diagnostic errors, redundancy in services across disciplines, and inaccurate billing.
 Improving communication may actually reduce work.
 Learn more about the benefits of IPP.

 An organizational culture that doesn’t support IPP can also make adopting the framework a struggle.
 IPP stresses equality among the team members.
 This may go against the status quo at some schools or clinics.
-For example, on an IPP team in a health care setting, the input of an audiologist is just as vital as that of a surgeon.
-Both perspectives are equally important when it comes to producing the best outcome for a patient.
+For example, on an IPP team in a health care setting, the input of an audiologist is just as vital as that of other primary care professionals.
+The collective perspectives are equally important when it comes to producing the best outcome for a patient.

 Why is IPP important in all settings?